AZO234/RaspberryPi_BareMetal/rp_exclusive/README.md

 * Pin10 RXD(GPIO15/ALT5)

 If you can run this program,
-output CPU core number of got lock.
+output to terminal, CPU core number of got lock.

 -----